RampNetwork/integration-example-android/README.md

 ### Create an intent and send it

-In order to open Ramp in a browser, we need to create an intent with the action parameter set to `Intent.ACTION_VIEW` and add previously created URL as `data`.
+In order to open Ramp in a browser, we need to create an intent with the action parameter set to `Intent.ACTION_VIEW` and add the previously created URL as `data`.
 Then, we'll start an activity with this intent.
 From now on, the system will handle it on its own and it'll open the browser with our URL loaded.

 ```kotlin
  val intent = Intent(Intent.ACTION_VIEW).apply { data = Uri.parse(composeUrl()) }